dudeofawesome/guides/linux/manjaro/install-manjaro-pi.md

     1. `$ sudo pacman -Syu` (updates all packages)
     1. `$ sudo reboot` (reboot to ensure we're running the potentially newly installed kernel)

 At this point, you've got a fully functional Manjaro install.
-You can stop here if you want, but I'm going to continue to install BTRFS in place of the default EXT4 file system.
+You can stop here if you want, but I'm going to continue and install BTRFS in place of the default EXT4 file system.

 ## Move install to BTRFS